Construction notice: Several parking lots will be repaved on Main Campus beginning Monday, July 12. Please use lots D and F for parking.

 Students who lack the appropriate high school GPA and who have ACT, SAT, GED, HiSET, NCDAP, COMPASS, ASSET, and ACCUPLACER scores that do not place them into college-level courses will be required to take the RISE Placement Test for placement into appropriate courses.

-Specifically, only the following students are allowed to take the RISE placement test:
+Specifically, only the following students are allowed to take the RISE placement tests:

-Students whose US high school GPA is less than 10 years old but it is not unweighted
+Students whose US high school GPA is not unweighted

-Students whose unweighted high school GPA is less than 10 years old but it is not from a US high school
+Students whose unweighted high school GPA is not from a US high school

 Durham Tech administers the RISE placement tests to eligible students.
 The RISE placement tests include two RISE English tests and three RISE Math tests.
 All RISE placement tests are multiple choice, administered by computer and untimed.
 Most students need 45-60 minutes to complete each of the RISE tests.